toonbie/toonbie/README.md

  </p>

 I am Milan a full-stack developer 😄
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting a job

-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...